iamakshayjha/No-Worry-Bank---Basic-Banking-System/README.md

 # No Worry Bank - Basic Banking System
-A very basic banking system for transfering virtual money.
+A very basic banking system for bank transfer and keeping track of it.

 # Tech Stack
 HTML, CSS, Bootstrap and Javascript